flytinge/go-estchain/README.md

 Transitioning towards developers, if you'd like to play around with creating Estchain contracts, you almost certainly would like to do that without any real money involved until you get the hang of the entire system.
-In other words, instead of attaching to the main network, you want to join the **test** network with your node, which is fully equivalent to the main network, but with play-Ester only.
+In other words, instead of attaching to the main network, you want to join the **test** network with your node, which is fully equivalent to the main network, but with play-Ether only.

 ```
 $ geth --testnet --fast --cache=512 console